AliaumeL/transducer-exercices/exercices.md

 ## True or False? {.exercise}

-For each of the following functions, decide whether they can be realized by a Mealy Machine.
+For each of the following functions, decide whether they can be realized by a 'Mealy Machine'.
 In positive cases, provide the Mealy Machine, in negative cases, provide a proof that it cannot be realized.

 - [ ] The function $\lowercaseExample \colon \Sigma^* \to \Sigma^*$,